carlosvouking/carlosvouking.github.io/_posts/2017-02-21-Where is the developer tab in excel book .md

 It remains to check the developer option and hit OK.
+And **voilà!** we have the developer tab in the menu.